dvirGev/OOP--Ex2/README.md

       <br />
 3. **MyEdgeData** - contains to every edge The id source, id detention and the wight of the edge.<br /><br />
 4. **MyDirectedGraph** - contains List of the nodes in the graph(MyNodeData) and all the edges(MyEdgeDate).<br /><br />
-5. **MyDirectedGraphAlgorithm** - this class get MyDirectedGraph and can calculate the next list of algorithems:
+5. **MyDirectedGraphAlgorithm** - this class get MyDirectedGraph and can calculate the next list of algorithms:
 - If the graph is connected.
 - A shorted path between 2 verticals.
 - The ideal center of the graph.